netsec-ethz/scion-tutorials/content/apps/scion-browser.md

 ## Usage
 The SCION Browser Extension checks for SCION-enabled domains if enabled via the popup clicking on the icon.
 A domain can be accessed via the configured host name.

-### SCION enabled domains

-Hostnames can be added or removed from the SCION enabled domains list.
-- To add a hostname, type it in the text bar and press the `Add Domain` button.
-- To delete a hostname, check the box next to it and press the `Delete Selected` button.

-The list contains the hostnames stated below and any hostname present in the `/etc/scion/hosts` or `/etc/hosts` file.
-Adding or deleting a hostname will not modify those files.
-Reloading the extension will reset the hostname list.

 ### Geofencing (Whitelisting)

 To configure the ISD whitelist, press the `Options` button.
 SCION traffic will traverse only those ASes that have been enabled using the toggle button.